mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 ^ In order to decouple the source and destination of a drill-down navigation, we need the ability to specify a piece of data that _describes_ the navigation without specifying the actual destination view of the navigation.

-^ This is done with a new initializer on `NavigationLink` that takes a piece of data that can be any hashable value, as well as the label for the link button.
+^ This is done with a new initializer on `NavigationLink` that takes a piece of data that can be any hashable value, as well as the label for the visual display on the link.

-^ There's a few other variations of this initializer too for different ways to specify the label.

-^ So, with this initializer we do not describe at all the view we want to navigate to.
-We only describe a piece of data that represents where we want to go to.
+^ So, with this initializer we do not mention at all the view we want to navigate to.
+We only describe a piece of data that represents where we want to go to, and it will need to be interpreted later.

 ^ When you tap the link, the data is sent through every view layer all the way up to the root, and that data can be intercepted at any point to actually interpret the data and then decide which destination we should navigate to.
-This data flows even to siblings of parent views, and most likely the feature is powered by `PreferenceKey`s if you are familiar with that.
+This data flows to _all_ views above the link, even to siblings of parent views.

 ^ This is one part to the key for decoupling the source of navigation from the destination: the separation of data from interpretation of that data.
 We can see plain as day here that the view holding this navigation link to edit a user does not need to compile the "edit user" feature.
-There is no mention of any of its symbols.
+There is no mention of any of its symbols, therefore we don't need to compile it.

 ---

 ## Decoupling navigation: Interpretation

+[.code-highlight: 1-4]
+[.code-highlight: 2]
+[.code-highlight: 3]
+[.code-highlight: 6-8]
 ```
+func navigationDestination<Data: Hashable>(
+  for: Data.Type,
+  destination: (Data) -> Destination
+) -> some View

 .navigationDestination(for: User.ID.self) { userID in
   EditUserView(id: userID)
 }
 ```

-^ Then, somewhere up the view heirarchy we can intercept the data that is sent from a navigation link and interpret it.
+^ Then, somewhere up the view heirarchy we can intercept the data that is sent from a navigation link and interpret it using this view modifier.
 This can happen in pretty much _any_ parent view.

 ^ We first specify the _type_ of data we want to intercept, because technically we are allowed to make each navigation link in our application send up a different kind of data.